'Stranger Things' Season 4: Netflix Release Date & What We Know So Far - What's on Netflix

 In Georgia, the series has already filmed scenes at the high school according to one source.
 You can find a full list of all the known Georgia filming spots for Stranger Things here.
 It was also reported that filming has also taken place in Rome (a city in Georgia).
 The production code for ST4 according to Atlanta Magazine is MCFLY, M247 MULE.

-You can see some leaked footage from Stranger Things series four in this video below.
+You can see some leaked footage from Stranger Things series four in this video posted to Twitter.

-Before they are coming back (really soon👀) We want to share some videos that taken from Lithuania🔥 Enjoy! #StrangerThings4 pic.twitter.com/soRhyqbwZh

 The bulk of the filming will once again take place in Atlanta, Georgia.
 In addition, we know that the series is being filmed under the working title of “TARECO”.
 A Tareco is a Brazilian biscuit that originates from the Northeast region.